hyperboink/orchard/README.md

 # ORCHARD THEME
 Usually, you only add wordpress theme in the repository.
-But for an easy setup, I put the wordpress site in the repository.
+But for the sake of an easy setup, I put the the wordpress site in the repository.

 ## Local Installation
 ### Prerequisite